 VO Services

-The EGI VO Services [VOS] – defined at the beginning of EGI-InSPIRE as part of NA3 and now migrated to SA1 – aim at supporting Vos in the whole process of start-up, management and operation, pointing out to tools, services, documentation and guidelines to maximize the usage of the resources, easing service deployment, and bridging the VO community with the infrastructure need.
+The EGI VO Services [VOS] – defined at the beginning of EGI-InSPIRE as part of NA3 and now migrated to SA1 – aim at supporting Vos in the whole process of start-up, management and operation, pointing out to tools, services, documentation and guidelines to maximize the usage of the resources, easing service deployment, and bridging the VO community with the infrastructure needs.

 VO services are mature enough to be supported by NGI operational teams and the expertise on operating those services is also widely available in the operations community.
 NGIs are responsible for supporting and operating the developed VO services, and of contributing to the maintenance of the existing documentation base.